State-of-the-Art ABAP Development with the ABAP RESTful Application Programming Model (RAP)

 A seamless integration of reuse components such as business events and change documents in the RAP framework is offered to lower the total cost of development.
 Developers can for instance easily enable the exposure of business events and allow the creation of change documents within RAP based applications.

-SAP uses RAP to build new and modernize existing standard applications and recommends its customers and partners to use it for their custom developments.
+SAP uses ABAP RAP to build new standard business applications and to modernize existing ones, and recommends it to its customers and partners for their own custom developments.

 Learn more: Evolution of the ABAP Programming (blog post) | Modernization with RAP (blog post)